manapixels/recipe-app/.ai/tasks.md

   - **Feature: Unit Conversion (Metric/Imperial)**

     - **Frontend - Recipe Page:**
-      - [ ] Design and implement a UI toggle/dropdown on `src/app/recipes/[slug]/page.tsx` for users to select their preferred unit system.
+      - [x] Design and implement a UI toggle/dropdown on `src/app/recipes/[slug]/page.tsx` for users to select their preferred unit system (Metric/Imperial only).
-      - [ ] Develop utility functions to convert common cooking units (e.g., grams to oz, ml to cups, Celsius to Fahrenheit) for display purposes.
+      - [x] Develop utility functions to convert common cooking units (e.g., grams to oz, ml to cups, Celsius to Fahrenheit) for display purposes.
-      - [ ] Update ingredient display logic to use converted values based on user selection.
+      - [x] Update ingredient display logic to use converted values based on user selection.
     - **Frontend - App-wide Setting (Header/User Settings):**
-      - [ ] Design UI element in `Header.tsx` or a new user settings page for selecting a default unit preference.
+      - [x] Design UI element in `Header.tsx` or a new user settings page for selecting a default unit preference (Metric/Imperial only).
-      - [ ] Use `UserContext` or a similar state management solution to store and retrieve this preference.
+      - [x] Use `UserContext` or a similar state management solution to store and retrieve this preference.
-      - [ ] Ensure the recipe page respects this global setting as the default, while still allowing per-page override.
+      - [x] Ensure the recipe page respects this global setting as the default (metric if no preference), while still allowing per-page override.
     - **Backend (Supabase & API):**
-      - [ ] Consider adding a `preferred_unit_system` (e.g., 'metric', 'imperial') field to the `profiles` table in Supabase to persist user preference.
+      - [x] Consider adding a `preferred_unit_system` (e.g., 'metric', 'imperial') field to the `profiles` table in Supabase to persist user preference.
-      - [ ] Update API for fetching user profile to include this preference.
+      - [x] Update API for fetching user profile to include this preference.
-      - [ ] Update API for updating user profile to allow changing this preference.
+      - [x] Update API for updating user profile to allow changing this preference.
     - **Types:**
-      - [ ] Add `preferred_unit_system` to relevant profile types.
+      - [x] Add `preferred_unit_system` to relevant profile types (values: 'metric', 'imperial', or null).

   - **Feature: Equipment List**